 How We Found Prior Art For A Trade Secret Infringement Case Under ITC 337?

 How difficult is it to find a solution to a problem you know nothing about?
+Difficult?
+Very difficult?
+Preposterous, you say?
+No, we are not being ludicrous.

 Though less often, there are instances when you’re looking for solutions to a problem you know little or nothing about.
-Despite multiple solutions that exist for every problem in existence, it is a little more than difficult to find a solution to the problem you know literally nothing about.
+Despite multiple solutions that exist for every problem in existence, it is a little more than difficult to find a solution for the problem you know literally nothing about.

 Some time ago at GreyB, we faced a similar situation where we had to find prior art for a trade secret that was claimed as being infringed under ITC Section 337.